renanmsampaio/renanmsampaio/README.md

 Hi there, I'm Renan! 👋

-🔭 I’m currently working in KANTAR as Cloud Engineer
+🔭 I’m currently working at Worldpanel by Numerator as a Cloud Engineer.

-🌍 I'm currently living in Portugal
+🌍 I’m currently living in Portugal.

-🌱 I’m currently learning Azure/Devops
+🌱 I’m currently learning Azure and DevOps.

-👯 I’m looking to collaborate on Azure
+👯 I’m looking to collaborate on Azure-related projects.

-💬 🤔 I can help you on Azure and looking for help on Azure
+💬 I can help with Azure and am also looking for help with Azure.

 📫 How to reach me: https://www.linkedin.com/in/renanmsampaio/